StevTechy/Minefield/README.md

 # Minefield

 ## Main features:
+* Tiles generated on X and Y axis to form a chessboard
 * Hidden mines on tiles, allocated randomly
-*	Player starts at bottom and needs to reach the top, start pos a1, end pos h8
+*	Player starts at a randomly allocated tile at the bottom of the board and needs to reach a randomly allocated tile at the top of the board
-*	Player as fixed number of lives
+*	Player is allocated a fixed number of lives
-*	Player loses life if they land on a mine
+*	Player loses a life if they land on a mine
 *	Player can move up, down, left, and right
-*	Console interface needs to display board, current player position, number of lives left, and number of moves taken
+*	Console interface displays board, current player position, number of lives left, and number of moves taken
-*	Final score is determined by the number of moves taken to get from a1 to h8
+*	Final score is determined by the number of moves taken to get from start to finish

 ## Additional features:
-*	Show how close the player is to a mine to add an element of strategy where the player has an idea where the mine may be
+*	Show how close the player is to a mine to add an element of strategy where the player has an idea where the mine may be and has a chance to avoid it

 ## Controls:
 * Up Arrow/W - Move player up